 Traditionally, mental health services are engaged in face-to-face, office visits.
 Just because this is traditional, doesn’t mean that is is more effective.
 There are times when face-to-face visits are preferred due to lack of adequate technology, challenges with privacy at home, or personal limitations of the client in using technology.
-In all other situations, TeleHealth is a unique services that provides several benefits, including:
+In all other situations, TeleHealth is a unique service that provides several benefits, including:

-- Savings in time and money,
+Savings in time and money,

-- Overcome geographic distance for rural populations,
+Overcome geographic distance for rural populations,

-- Increased access to care for individuals with mobility issues (lack of transportation),
+Increased access to care for individuals with mobility issues (lack of transportation),

 Telehealth is not new.
 It has been used for six decades, in the medical field, and is now being adopted by TeleMental Health as a flexible option for individuals.
 It is not a “lesser” alternative to mental health care.
 Outcome research has proven it to be very effective in many areas of mental health issues, like anxiety, depression, and trauma.
 It also offers convenient support for many general concerns, such as parenting education, life transitions, spiritual direction, and more.